-Downloading Parallels Virtual Appliances
+Downloading Parallels Free Systems

-Parallels Virtual Appliances are pre-built Modern.IE, Ubuntu Linux, Fedora Linux, CentOS Linux, Debian GNU/Linux, Mint Linux, Chromium OS and Android virtual machines.
+Parallels Free Systems are pre-built Microsoft Edge and IE (Internet Explorer), Ubuntu Linux, Fedora Linux, CentOS Linux, Debian GNU/Linux, Mint Linux, and Android virtual machines.

-To download such an appliance and use it with Parallels Desktop:
+To download such a system and use it with Parallels Desktop:

-- 1 Choose File > New. - 2 Select the appliance you need in the Free Systems section and click Continue. - 3 In the next step, click Download.
-Once the download starts, you can pause it anytime by clicking Pause.
-To resume the download, click Resume.
+- 1 Choose File > New. - 2 Select the system you need in the Free Systems section, click Continue and follow the onscreen instructions.